The 7th Asian Symposium on Healthcare Without Borders – Saturday and Sunday, June 22-23, 2019 in Hiroshima, Japan»

 How can we ensure the equitable and efficient allocation of health-related resources across all Asia to meet basic needs and emergencies?
 What role can policy makers play in creating affordable universal health care?

-With the theme Changing Priorities, it is hoped that today’s challenges in health care can be met with viable global solutions.
-Thus we welcome you to join us for this exciting 3-day symposium to share, learn and network as well as to explore the culture, history and beauty of Hiroshima!
+With the theme Better Healthcare for a Brighter Tomorrow, it is hoped that today’s challenges in health care can be met with viable global solutions.
+Thus we welcome you to join us for this exciting symposium to share, learn and network as well as to explore the culture, history and beauty of Hiroshima!

 - Access to Healthcare in Developing Countries